 Xanax Detox Center In Florida

-Our Xanax detox center in Florida helps people end addiction.
+Our Xanax detox in Florida helps people safely and successfully end their Xanax addiction.
 At the Retreat of Broward, we provide any needed medications that help control or prevent withdrawal symptoms.
-Because of this, people will have an easier time getting through detox.
-From there, we help individuals prepare for the next step in treatment so they enjoy lifelong sobriety.
+Because of this, people have an easier time getting through detox.
+Additionally, we help each client prepare for the next step in treatment so they achieve lifelong sobriety.

 What is Xanax?

-Xanax is a prescription medication for relaxation.
+Xanax is a prescription medication commonly prescribed for anxiety and panic attacks.
 Also known as alprazolam, this benzodiazepine affects the body’s central nervous system as well as the brain.
-Consequently, Xanax is prescribed more often than any other psychiatric medication in the US.
-In fact, it helps treat anxiety and panic disorders.
+Consequently, Xanax is prescribed more often than any other psychiatric medication in the United States.

-The drug was developed in the 1960s, but became FDA approved in 1981.
+The drug was developed in the 1960s and became FDA-approved in 1981.
 Additionally, other common benzos include Valium, Ativan, and Klonopin.
 Lastly, the drug comes in pill form or concentrated liquid and is taken orally.

-When a person stops taking Xanax, the process should be overseen by a doctor.
-If an addiction has taken hold, getting professional treatment becomes important.
-Our Xanax detox center in Florida helps people go off the drug in a safe space.
-Medical experts monitor them and treat any withdrawal symptoms that occur.
+When a person stops taking Xanax, the process should be a tapering down in dosage and overseen by a doctor.
+If addiction has occurred, getting professional treatment becomes necessary.
+Our Xanax detox center in Florida helps people successfully stop the use of the drug in a safe space.
+Medical experts monitor clients to prevent and treat withdrawal symptoms.

 Signs and Symptoms of Xanax Addiction

-When Xanax addiction takes hold, a person usually shows signs of it.
+When someone is struggling with Xanax addiction there are signs and symptoms.
 However, they may not be able to recognize them.
 Furthermore, loved ones may be unsure of what signs may point to trouble.

 - Difficulty thinking